 The Take Control system is available at two levels, with the higher level being called Take Control Plus.
 The higher level is particularly useful for supervised technicians because it includes session monitoring and technician performance reporting functions.
 Take Control Plus also includes a user survey to evaluate the competence of each technician.

-The service can be paid for by month or by year.
+The service can be paid for by the month or by the year.
 The annual payment plan works out cheaper.
 However, be aware that you have to pay for the service period in advance.
 SolarWinds offers it for a 14-day free trial.

 ISL Online is a cloud-based remote access system that is also available for on-premises installation.
 The on-premises version is charged for with a one-time invoice and the online service is billed by subscription.

 The software drivers for the system are divided into two groups: services for technicians and remote access agents.
 The operator module installs on Windows, Mac OS X, and Linux.
 This gives the technician access to a hosted control panel that enables sessions to start and run.
 The remote agent is also available for Windows, Mac OS X, and Linux.
 Both sides of the connection can also be supported by mobile apps for Android, iOS, and Windows 10 Mobile.

 As well as giving technical remote access to client computers, ISL Online includes a remote desktop feature that enables Help Desk operators to provide live support to users.
 The screens for the service can be customized and it is also possible to white-label them, enabling you to put your branding on the dashboard.
 You not only get a live chat feature within the remote desktop program, live chat software is also included in the ISL Online license at no extra cost.

 All connections between the dashboard, the ISL Online system, and the user device are protected by best practice security settings, 256-bit AES encryption, and support for two-factor authentication.
 The software will also integrate with your existing access rights managers to create a single sign-on environment.